TeamGloomy/Troodon-V2/BtnCmd/README.md

 This is useful if you are carrying out multiple concurrent prints and want the hotend to remain on after the print.

-## Nozzle Diameter

-At the start of a print, the firmware checks whether the nozzle diameter in the gcode matches the nozzle diameter in the gcode.
-This allows the default